Alex313031/gn-xp/docs/reference.md

 ### <a name="var_gn_version"></a>**gn_version**: [number] The version of gn.&nbsp;[Back to Top](#gn-reference)

 ```
   Corresponds to the number printed by `gn --version`.
+This variable is
+  only variable available in the dotfile (all the rest are missing
+  because the dotfile has to be parsed before args.gn or anything else
+  is processed).
 ```

 #### **Example**